pablog86/aci-contractchecker/README.md

 In the case that the file doesn't exist or a parameter is absent, the script will ask the parameter in runtime.

 ### Get all zoning rules in the leaf

-Get the zoning rules in the desired leaf using the APIC APIs .
+Get the zoning rules in the desired leaf using the APIC APIs.

-Example for pod-1 node-102:
+:computer: Example for pod-1 node-102:
 ```text
 python contractchecker.py 1 102
 ```

+**The output will be a table with the followin header**
+- id: Rule ID
+- Source: Source EPG
+- Destination: Destination EPG
+- Direction: Direction of the rule
+- State: State of the rule in the switch
+- VRF: Context of the rule
+- Action: Action taken by the rule
+- Prio: Priority of the rule (1 to 22)
+- Filter-Contract: Filter ID / Contract name

 #### Output example
 ```text